sudoarchie/RETIC/README.md

 ## License

-The RETIC - Ticket Reshelling platform is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The RETIC - Ticket Reselling platform is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Please review the license terms and conditions provided by Creative Commons for more information.

 ---

-Thank you for choosing RETIC - Ticket Reshelling!
+Thank you for choosing RETIC - Ticket Reselling!
 We aim to provide a reliable and secure platform for ticket reshelling.
 Should you have any questions or require assistance, our support team is here to help.
-Enjoy your ticket reshelling experience!
+Enjoy your ticket reselling experience!